Documentation

 How do I install the localskills CLI?

-Install the localskills CLI globally via npm: npm i -g @localskills/cli.
+Install the localskills CLI globally via npm: npm i -g @localskills/cli (or use pnpm, yarn, or bun: bun add -g @localskills/cli).
 Then verify the installation with: localskills --version.

 What AI coding tools does localskills support?